 ATTACHMENT B (October 2020) OIG REPORT/ SPOT CHECK # MOD # RECOMMENDATIONS MANAGEMENT'S RESPONSES COMPLETION DATE October 2020 #5 Contract C1151 MOD-0005 Purple Line Extension Sect.
-3 Addition of Sepulveda Staging Area to Compensate VA Site Reduction estate acquisition process is contingent on the funding being in place.
+3 Addition of Sepulveda Staging Area to Compensate VA Site Reduction The Purple Line Extension 3 was a 'next decade project' and was accelerated to be completed in the next 5 years with many project processes that had to be compressed to meet the schedule.
+We also understand that the real estate acquisition process is contingent on the funding being in place.
+The real estate acquisition process and all other real estate arrangements must be negotiated as early as possible and negotiate those property rights strategically to ensure we have our real estate needs met at the earliest and least expensive manner possible.
 The space available for staging at the Tail Track Exit Shaft on the Department of Veterans Affairs Campus is limited; being located in a nationally designated historic district.
 Metro Real Estate and Project Staff have and are working closely together, in a timely manner to ensure real estate aquisuisitons are coordinated with project need dates to minimize overall risk and cost to Metro in delivering the project.